LidoKing/HKUST-BOOTCAMP-V1-Crowdfunding/README.md

 # Lidogogo

-A crowdfunding platform with partial fund release feature to protect funders and integration of yield farming to fully utilize idle locked funds.
+Lidogogo is a crowdfunding platform with partial fund release feature to protect funders and integration of yield farming to fully utilize idle locked funds.

 General flow:

 1. Builders create project (funding)
 2. Builders submit development plan (phase deadlines and fund allocation), phase 0 starts (voting)
-3. Stake all funds for yield farming
+3. Stake all funds for yield farming (currently, at Aave)
 4. Builders submit proposal to proceed to next phase (voting)
 5. Builders claim funds for the phase, withdrawing corresponding amount funds from yield farm, and starts development
-6. Funders can claim generated interest upon completion of whole project (last phase has passed)
+6. Step 4 and 5 repeats until project development is complete

 ## Phased Fund Release

-The level of protection that funders have in current crowdfunding platforms remains low, leading to problems problems such as scam projects where builders just take all the money and do nothing, and delivery of products that fall short of expectations.
+The level of protection that funders have in current crowdfunding platforms remains to be low, leading to problems problems such as scam projects where builders just take all the money and do nothing, and delivery of products that fall short of expectations.

-Lidogogo tackles this problem by integrating a phased fund release feature so that instead of a one-time release, fund pools are divided into portions and 'allocated' to the corresponding phase of development.
+Lidogogo tackles this problem by integrating a phased fund release feature so that instead of a one-time release, the fund pool is divided into portions and 'allocated' to the corresponding phase of development.
 Builders have to first submit proposal/plan for the phase they want to proceed to and only if the proposal is passed (through voting) can the funds be released which then they can start development.

 ### Development Initiation